Couples Therapy for Dual-Career Professionals in California & Arizona

 banner image

-• “One of us always feels like they’re doing more.”
+• “One of us feels like we’re carrying more”

-• “We love each other, but we don’t feel close.”
+• “We love each other, but it doesn’t feel the same”

 When both partners are ambitious and hardworking, relationships can quietly shift from connection to logistics.